FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/accounts/transferSites/TransferSites-FTP.md

       </tr>
       <tr>
          <td>Receive File As         </td>
          <td>Select the check box to specify a file name.
 You can use the expression language to specify the criteria you want to match.
 The expression uses the criteria provided to create a new file name from the original file name when the transfer is received.
-You can use the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span>-specific variable <code>${stenv.site_target}</code> which takes the value from the remote file path. see <a href="../../../c_st_expressionlanguage#Appendix_Exp_Lang_Rules_3592148187_1031337" class="MCXref xref">Expression Language</a> for information on <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span>-specific variables.         </td>
+You can use the {{< SecureTransport/componentshortname  >}}-specific variable <code>${stenv.site_target}</code> which takes the value from the remote file path. see <a href="../../../c_st_expressionlanguage#Appendix_Exp_Lang_Rules_3592148187_1031337" class="MCXref xref">Expression Language</a> for information on {{< SecureTransport/componentshortname  >}}-specific variables.         </td>
       </tr>
       <tr>
          <td>On Failure         </td>